School Census – May 2017 Return

 - Top up Funding is only available for pupils on a Statement or Education Health Care Plan where support costs exceed £10,000.

 - Hours at Setting is the number of hours the pupil attends the setting during census week.
 You should not include breaks where pupils are not receiving education.
-This information is only required for Nursery pupils, Reception pupils are no longer included.
+Pupils in reception normally attend 10 sessions per week which equates to 25 hours at the

 - Funded Hours is the level of free entitlement of education attracted by the pupil in that setting.